Empty visible sidebar in Overview section

 Fix idea: One way would be to change the has_content? query in base.rhtml to something else or to patch this method to trim the string first.

-#2 Updated by Daniel Felix almost 5 years ago
+#2 Updated by Daniel Felix about 5 years ago

 - File emptySidebar.png added